PEZ/vscode-extension-template/README.md

    1. Select the project root **my-extension**
    1. Select the project type **shadow-cljs**
    1. Select to connect to the build `:extension`
-      * Now you can hack on the extension code and the extension in the development host window will be updated while it is running (interactive programming).
+      * Now you can hack on the extension code and the extension in the development host window will be updated while it is running (a.k.a. interactive programming).

 The important thing to note here is the steps where you activate your extension in the development host, starting the ClojureScript repl which Calva can connect to.
 Depending on the extension you build, it may be that it activates automatically, or by some specific file appearing or whatever.
 The point is that it needs to be started for Calva to connect to it, and it starting the development host is often not enough to start your extension.
 (You can actually start the Calva connect before you start the extension host.
 Calva will connect when the repl is started.)

 To be continued...

+### Publishing your extension

+Possibly carrying out the steps at [create your own organization](https://learn.microsoft.com/azure/devops/organizations/accounts/create-organization)

 ## Who built this?